faisalAkhtar/vaxinate/ReadME.md

 # Vaxinate

-💉💉Locating vaccine in Delhi for me (and my bros)💉💉
+💉💉Locating vaccine in Delhi💉💉

 ### Backstory

 This is a simple website that tracks and locates vaccines in Delhi (India) for me.
 I want to get vaccinated, but checking the website every 5 minutes was not possible, given I'd be waiting for weeks.
-So, I built this website where I had to do fewer steps to check for vaccine in my locality.
+So, I built a bot to check for vaccines time-to-time and give me a heads-up when it gets one.
+This website was the first step to it, where I had to do a lot fewer steps to check for vaccines in my locality.

 The quirky font, if you are wondering, is actually my sister's handwriting converted (poorly).
 We had a good laugh about it.
 (You have to know me a little bit to understand why I find such stupid things funny.)